Ravanger101/RealmsBot-v1.2/README.md

 THIS IS PYTHON PROJECT
 Hi guys this is Ravanger_101
 U need to take some steps while running this file
-1.u need to install following pip(s)
-pip install speech_recognition
-pip install playsound
+You need to open code through notepad and then copy paste on ur coding Studio 1.u need to install following pip(s) pip install speech_recognition pip install playsound